October 29, 2015

 “We want to catch kids at a young enough age where we can change lifestyle and habits, and prevent obesity,” Dr. Saliterman explained.
 “The earlier you identify these kids, the earlier you can talk to their parents about changes they can make with their kids that are reasonable and will impact their kids’ long term health.”

-The results for 458 clinics in 101 medical groups throughout Minnesota and neighboring communities are reported at Minnesota HealthScores: Overweight Counseling for Children.
+The results for 458 clinics in 101 medical groups throughout Minnesota and neighboring communities are reported at Minnesota HealthScores: Overweight Counseling for Children (restricted access).
 Screening rates vary across clinics; however, 71 clinics provided 100 percent of their overweight pediatric patients with counseling last year.

 Obese children are less likely to reach a healthy adult weight, and are at increased risk for chronic conditions including Type 2 Diabetes, hypertension, high cholesterol, asthma, sleep apnea and depression.
 Additionally, childhood obesity alone is estimated to cost $14 billion annually in direct health expenses.